r-hub/blog/content/post/2019-12-19-mutable-api.markdown

 ### What is mutable

 As explained in the [chapter "Names and values" of the Advanced R book by Hadley Wickham](https://adv-r.hadley.nz/names-values.html), in R objects are actually not mutable, because of the [copy-on-modify behaviour](https://adv-r.hadley.nz/names-values.html#copy-on-modify).
+The book has very clear diagrams showing how a name is bound to a binding corresponding to an object.
+When you think you're modifying an object, a new object with a new value has been created and bound to the initial name.
+The original object is unchanged, it's not mutable.

 Environments are mutable, they can be [modified in place](https://adv-r.hadley.nz/names-values.html#modify-in-place).

 ### What feels mutable